collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * "Shared Repository" Model
 * "Fork and Pull" Model

+The two different collaborative development models correspond to the two different account types

 I'm going to give you an example of each one

 </td></tr>